 To accomplish its own energy goals, Schneider-Maunoury has formulated specific performance targets on a global scale with roadmaps and even a visual “dashboard” listing achievements.
 And in an effort to increase transparency, he now details a broad array of comparative company data from energy and water use to employee turnover and training hours.
 Schneider-Maunoury boasts, “We are on track to reduce our carbon dioxide footprint by 50 percent within five years.”

 ASML was founded in 1984 by Philips and Advanced Semiconductor Materials International and is now a publicly-traded company with listing on the NYSE Euronext and NASDAQ stock exchanges.
-It is headquartered in Veldhoven, the Netherlands, and has over 10,000 highly-educated employees in 60 service centers in 16 countries.
+It is headquartered in Veldhoven, the Netherlands, and has over 10,000 highly-educated employees in 60 service centres in 16 countries.
 Its chief competitors in photolithography are Nikon and Canon.

 At present, ASML has no plans to diversify into related fields, such as solar panel production.
 According to Schneider-Maunoury, “ASML is in a mono business, but focusing on one thing allows us to have R&D resources on what’s important to help it succeed.”